Ethnic studies: In California schools

-While ethnic studies courses have had a presence throughout high schools in Southwest states, there have been attacks on the discipline in the past couple of years, with the state of California never fully enforcing such courses in its high schools.
-However, students and educators of school districts across Southern California are pushing towards implementing ethnic studies courses into school requirements.
+A 2021 law required California state's public high schools to offer an ethnic studies class by 2025 and to require an ethnic studies credit for graduation by 2030 "upon appropriation" of funding.
+However as of 3/14/2025 no funding has been allocated so it is unclear if the requirement has taken effect.
+As of 2020 half of California students attended a high school where an ethnic studies class was offered.

+Though the state provides a model ethnic studies curriculum it does not require that school districts adopt it.
+There are two competing visions for high school ethnic studies.
+Liberated ethnic studies calls on students to "“[c]onceptualize, imagine, and build new possibilities for post-imperial life that promote collective narratives of transformative resistance, critical hope, and radical healing.”
+While constructive ethnic studies aims to “[e]quip students with the skills to understand and analyze multiple points of view on relevant topics, so that they can develop their own opinions and present well-articulated, evidence-based arguments.”

+School districts in California are implementing ethnic studies courses into school requirements.
 The El Rancho Unified School District (ERUSD), which serves the area of Pico Rivera, became the first school district in California to require an ethnic studies class as part of its students' graduation requirement in 2014.
 The ethnic studies resolution in ERUSD was both drafted and proposed by ERUSD's board President, Aurora Villon and Vice President, Jose Lara and was presented as an effort to "expose ... students to global perspectives and inclusion of diversity".
 This graduation requirement for ERUSD high school students is expected to be fully implemented by the 2015–2016 academic school year.

 In a similar move, Los Angeles Unified School District (LAUSD) will also begin to require ethnic studies courses in its high schools and will include such courses in its A-G graduation requirements.
 In November 2014, the LAUSD board approved a resolution proposed by board members Bennett Kayser, George McKenna and Steve Zimmer.
 The ethnic studies curriculum will begin as a pilot program in at least five high schools.
 It is expected that by the 2017–2018 academic school year, every high school will offer at least one course in ethnic studies and the class would be compulsory by the time the class of 2019 graduates.
 While LAUSD board members proposed the resolution, many students took on the efforts by creating petitions and rallies in support of the ethnic studies resolution.
 In February 2021, the California Board of Education approved a curriculum to include the contributions of Asian, Black, Latino, and Native Americans.
 This included the approval of 33 optional lesson plans for schools to choose from.